Rgrace3/SecureScribe/README.md

 # SecureScribe
-The automated password/codeword to VeraCrypt program
+The automated password/codeword transfer to VeraCrypt program